mathworks-robotics/templates-robocup-robot-manipulation-challenge/README.md

-# Templates for RoboCup Virtual Robot Manipulation Challenge
+# Templates for RoboCup Virtual Robot Manipulation Challenge and UN-Robot 2021
 <!-- This is the "Title of the contribution" that was approved during the Community Contribution Review Process -->

 [![View <File Exchange Title> on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/####-file-exchange-title)